AfricaEuropeCoreAI/Kujenga/README.md

-# Four Ways
+# Kujenga

-Additional material for the book Four Ways of Thinking
+The building blocks for learning Data Science, AI and Computational Thinking

 # Create the docs locally
 To create the docs run the following commands from the course directory: